Jungle-Sven/simple_bitfinex_client/README.md

 App enables user to view user's open orders and to post new orders to exchange.

-Usage:
+Launch:
+Run command "ruby app.rb" to use the app.

+API keys:
-To use it add your api keys to api.rb file, lines 112-113, and run command "ruby api.rb" to write api keys to config file OR add api keys to "cfg.yaml" manually.
+Launch App and enter 3 to add API keys to config file via App interface OR add api keys to "cfg.yaml" manually.
 Format:
 - apikey
 - apisecret

-Then run command "ruby app.rb" to use the app.
+Tests:
 Run command "ruby tests.rb" to run tests.